http://www.bettycjung.net/Blog2008.htm

 Software creativity yields enough diversity to provide the kind of fodder Net mavericks thrive on.
 Hackers deal with chaos by creating more chaos, and any semblance of protocol-driven strategies has been remotely banished to the netherlands of outer cyber-space.
 Perhaps, philosophers can find meaning to how created chaos and random chaos together are metaphysical ideas that can give meaning to the end user who pays for the privilege to play in the great casino of Technology when they find that gambling is the modus operandi for anyone willing to risk their sanity.

 So, the price of admission?
 At least one anti-virus program, two spyware programs, one malware program and a firewall that preferably is smart enough block ingoing and outgoing traffic.
 All programs you cannot live without should be available from a CD for re-installations, and all data you would cry over, if they got lost, would go on an external storage system (hard drive, flash drive, whatever) that you can plug to play, and unplug for peace of mind.
 Formatting the hard drive is not that hard, so that editing the Registry is no longer the forbidden fruit that IT has warned you about.
-And, this is what I have learned in the past 4 months, in nutshell.
+And, this is what I have learned in the past 4 months, in a nutshell.

 All in all, I have become a geek by necessity, although I would like to think of myself as a maven in the making.
 Unfortunately, very few people can claim to be a technical expert in any one area for very long.
 Just look at what has happened to Microsoft Office.
 Why did they change the interface so drastically that everyone has to go back to Kindergarten to learn to use the product?
 Be content with learning 75% of any software program you use regularly because you will never get to use the final quarter enough to pay off, before the next version is released.